Aliases for ADORA2A Gene

 GeneCards Summary for ADORA2A Gene

 ADORA2A (Adenosine A2a Receptor) is a Protein Coding gene.
-Diseases associated with ADORA2A include Acute Encephalopathy With Biphasic Seizures And Late Reduced Diffusion and Bruxism.
-Among its related pathways are Peptide ligand-binding receptors and cAMP signaling pathway.
-GO annotations related to this gene include G-protein coupled receptor activity and protein heterodimerization activity.
-An important paralog of this gene is ADORA1.
+Diseases associated with ADORA2A include Acute Encephalopathy With Biphasic Seizures And Late Reduced Diffusion and Intermittent Asthma.
+Among its related pathways are Peptide ligand-binding receptors and Signaling by GPCR.
+Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and protein heterodimerization activity.
+An important paralog of this gene is ADORA2B.

 Adenosine A2A receptors are members of the adenosine receptor group of G-protein-coupled receptors that also includes A1, A2B and A3.
 A2A receptors display high expression levels in the spleen, thymus, leukocytes, blood platelets and the olfactory bulb.